ByamB4/byamb4insta/README.md

 # MrInsta
-Get instagram free followers using mrinsta api endpoints
+Automate the process of obtaining free Instagram followers using Mr. Insta

 ### Before running the script
 Make sure to follow these steps before running the script: